-There will be a second smaller round of The Film Exhibition Fund which will open in July 2024 for activity starting in October 2024.
+There will be a second smaller round of The Film Exhibition Fund which will open later in the summer.

 We are looking for projects that respond creatively to the priority areas and specialist advice may be available to projects that focus on disability, breaking down economic barriers and engaging working-class audiences.